 Planning a family-friendly day out in Manchester can be all sorts of hard work without even factoring in the pain of organising a meal to cater for everybody’s needs.

-Confidential Guides is a great resource for finding restaurants that suit niche requirements, be that family-friendly, dog-friendly or vegan friendly.
-And this time we’ve even done that for you.
-We’ve found 15 restaurants that should make mealtime with kids in Manchester a bit of a breeze.
+Confidential Guides is a great resource for finding restaurants that suit niche requirements, be that family-friendly, dog friendly or vegan friendly.
+Here we’ve found 19 restaurants that should make mealtime with kids in Manchester a bit of a breeze.

 -